 Have you thought about mixing a reposado tequila with Fernet Branca?
 It works surprisingly well and the Guadalajara cocktail is your chance to try it out.
-This is a very interesting cocktail from Bittermens Bitters and it offers a fascinating taste you'll be hard pressed to find in any other tequila cocktail.
+This is a very interesting cocktail and it offers a fascinating taste you'll be hard-pressed to find in any other tequila cocktail.

 Fernet Branca is an Italian amaro that brings a bitter herbal element into the drink.
-It pairs wonderfully with tequila, especially an aged one like El Tesoro Reposado.
-The Bittermens Xocalatl Mole Bitters are a delightful tribute to the Mexican chocolate sauce and help marry the cocktail's flavors, adding that perfect finishing touch.
-Since Fernet Branca is a digestif, this would make a fabulous after dinner cocktail, though it's enjoyable any time.
+It pairs wonderfully with tequila, especially an aged reposado.
+The mole bitters are a delightful tribute to the Mexican chili sauce and help marry the cocktail's flavors, adding that perfect finishing touch.
+Since Fernet Branca is a digestif, this would make a fabulous after-dinner cocktail, though it's enjoyable any time.